This Penne alla Vodka Pasta Bake has a creamy, velvety sauce, layers of spinach, red pepper and chicken – it's unforgettable!

 - 1/4 cup finely chopped fresh basil

 - Heat olive oil in large pot over med-high heat.
 Add shallots and garlic, sauteeing for 30 seconds.
 Add chicken and cook for 3-4 min until lightly browned.
-Add passata, tomato paste and vodka.
+Add crushed tomatoes vodka.
 Bring to a boil and simmer, covered, for 10 minutes.
 Meanwhile, preheat oven to 375 F.

 - Grease a large oven safe dish (I used a 9x13 baking dish) and then add pasta mixture, pushing pasta down into liquid as much as possible.